mateenah95/investor_dashboard/README.md

 -- /transactions (GET Endpoint / Protected) --> This protected endpoint is used to return the data for the user's transaction history.
 -- /reports (GET Endpoint / Protected) --> This protected endpoint is used to return a user's quarterly reports data and links.

+- All user passwords were encrypted before saving and bcypt js library was used to compare the plaintext password to the encrypted password

+- To protect API routes, an authentication middleware was used which extracted the JWT authentication token from the incoming HTTP request headers, validated it and extracted the user information from it.
+If no authentication token, invalid tokens or expired tokens were passed, the user is revoked access to the protected routes.

+# Infrastructure Breakdown
+- The frontend was compiled down to plain HTML, CSS and JS and able to be hosted on a public AWS S3 bucket - thus due to ease of deployment, this was used to host the frontend.
+The bucket had to be made publicly accessible for this to work - which was done via a quick policy change and checkbox in the bucket settings.

+- The backend API was deployed on a linux server on AWS.
+Chose a server with minimal specs to stay within the AWS free tier.
+An elastic IP address was attached to the EC2 instance to make the public IP for the instance static to prevent changing on restarts.